PDLPDL/pdl-proxy/README.md

 Please see the LICENSE file.

+# Intended Usage

+While Playful Digital Learning provides this software as opensource for your enjoyment, it is intended for use in building advanced features for Minecraft, such as programmable BOTs, for user's enjoyment.

+Please refrain from attempting to using this software to implement cheats.
+Also, please obtain permission from server owners before connecting this proxy to their servers.

 # PDL-PROXY

 Playful Digital Learning brings this Minecraft Proxy Server that provides functionality on top of the normal Minecraft